-HyperRAM signals are shown in Table 1.
-Active LOW signal names have a hash symbol (#) suffix.
+HyperRAM signals are shown in Table 3.1.
+Active Low signal names have a hash symbol (#) suffix.

-Table 1.
-I/O Summary
+Table 3.1 I/O Summary

-Symbol Туре Description CS# Master Output, Slave Input Chip Select.
-Bus transactions are initiated with a HIGH to LOW transition.
-Bus transactions are terminated with a LOW to HIGH transition.
-The master device has a separate CS# for each slave.
-CK, CK# Master Output, Slave Input Differential Clock.
+Symbol Туре Description CS# Master Output, Slave InputChip Select.
+Bus transactions are initiated with a High to Low transition transactions are terminated with a Low to High transition.
+The master of separate CS# for each slave. СК, СК# Master Output, Slave Input Differential Clock.
 Command, address, and data information is output with respect to the crossing of the CK and CK# signals.
-Differential clock is used on 1.8 V I/O devices.
+Differential clock is used on 1.8V I/O devices.
 Single Ended Clock.
-CK# is not used on 3.0 V devices, only a single ended CK is used.
+CK# is not used on 3.0V devices, only a single ended CK is used.
 The clock is not required to be free-running.
-DQ[7:0] Data Input/Output.
-Command, Address, and Data information is translation these signals during Read and Write transactions.
+DQ[7:0] Input/Output Data Input/Output.
+Command, Address, and Data information is transferred on these signals during Read and Write transactions.
 RWDS Input/Output Read Write Data Strobe.
 During the Command/Address portion of all bus transactions RWDS is a slave output and indicates whether additional initial latency is required.
 Slave output during read data transfer, data is edge aligned with RWDS.
 Slave input during data transfer in write transactions to function as a data mask.
-(HIGH = additional latency, LOW = no additional latency).
+(High = additional latency, Low = no additional latency).
 RESET# Master Output, Slave Input, Internal Pull-up Hardware RESET.
-When LOW the slave device will self initialize and return to the Standby state.
-RWDS and DQ[7:0] are placed into the HI-Z state when RESET# is LOW.
-The slave RESET# input includes a weak pull-up, if RESET# is left unconnected it will be pulled up to the HIGH state.
-V {CC} Power Supply Power.
+When Low the slave device will self initialize and return to the Standby state.
+RWDS and DQ[7:0] are placed into the High-Z state when RESET# is Low.
+The slave RESET# input includes a weak pull-up, if RESET# is left unconnected it will be pulled up to the High state.
+V {CC} Power Supply Core Power.
 V {CC} Q Power Supply Input/Output Power.
-V {SS} Power Supply Ground.
-V {SS} Q Power Supply Input/Output Ground.
-RFU No Connect Reserved for Future Use.
-May or may not be connected internally, the signal/ball location should be left unconnected and unused by PCB routing channel for future compatibility.
-The signal/ball may be used by a signal in the future.
+V {SS} Power Supply Core Ground. $V{SS}Q$ Power Supply Input/Output Ground.